catherinepollard/futurenhs-platform/infrastructure/README.md

 Infrastructure is setup so every developer can create their own instance of the environment in Azure, as opposed to sharing a staging environment.

-1. Clone the FutureNHS Platform
+1. Clone the FutureNHS Platform.

-1. Create the new dev environment with __your name__ as the parameter
+1. Create the new dev environment with __your name__ as the parameter.

     If your name is __John__, your command is as follows: